IsaacVerm/mad-trick-explainer/README.md

 Run Cypress tests: `npx cypress open`.
 Make sure the application is running (`ng serve`).

+Tests are divided by component.
+For example there are `magician-list.spec.js` and `trick-list.spec.js` test files because there are also `magician-list` and `trick-list` components.

 ## Material design

 Using Material design turned out to be real easy.
 Just reading the [getting started](https://material.angular.io/guide/getting-started) guide is sufficient to get up and running.